 We recognized net tax expense of \$5.8 million related to discrete tax items during 2021.
 This included a non-cash deferred tax expense of \$25.1 million associated with transferring certain intangible property between affiliates.
 Share-based compensation excess tax benefit was \$29.1 million.
-The amount of this tax benefit is subject to variation in stock price and award exercises.
 The remaining discrete tax expense of \$9.8 million was primarily related to the filing of federal, state, and foreign tax returns and other income tax adjustments including the impact of changes in tax law, audit settlements and other changes in estimates.